nayan32biswas/mongodb-odm/docs/tutorial/init_and_define_model.md

 The next step is to define the fields of the class by using standard Python type annotations.

 The name of each of these variables will be the name of the field in the collection.
-And the type of each of them will also be the type of table field.
+And the type of each of them will also be the type of collection field.

 ```Python hl_lines="1-3 7-9"
 {!./docs_src/tutorial/init_and_define_model/tutorial000.py[ln:1-9]!}